 “One of the competitive edges of TBWA\Helsinki is that with Supermetrics, every time we start a campaign we can be as transparent to the client as possible.
-We build reports so that we can see what is happening in real time, rather than pulling the reports together afterwards,” explained Jesse.
+We build reports so that we can see what is happening in real time, rather than pulling the reports together afterwards,” Jesse explains.

 With big campaign investments, it is crucial for the team to be able to monitor budget pacing in real time.
 Supermetrics helps easily pull the spend data to see how it is proceeding and whether a change of direction is needed.